-- Bigger and more relevant reach
+Bigger and more relevant reach

 It can also save your time and effort that you would normally have to spend on building positive relationships with your target audience.
 Through sponsors, you will have access to the audience that is ready to listen to what you have to say right now, right here.

 To make this benefit work, you have to, however, find your ideal sponsors that are relevant to your event topics, and most importantly, support your event's message.
-Bad sponsor choice might not just fail to bring the impact you would like to achieve, but it can also put a bad light on your event.
+A bad sponsor choice might not just fail to bring the impact you would like to achieve, but it can also put a bad light on your event.

 The increase of awareness goes hand in hand with the previous benefit.
 With a bigger reach provided by your sponsors, you will be able to promote your event to a much wider audience, and thanks to the high relevancy and credibility also boost your ticket sales.